 If you need to take aspirin during your third trimester of pregnancy, your health care provider will likely closely monitor you and your baby.

+The typical over-the-counter, low-dose aspirin is 81 mg (previously referred to as baby aspirin).
 If you need to take a pain reliever during pregnancy, talk to your health care provider about the options.
 He or she might suggest occasional use of acetaminophen (Tylenol, others) instead of aspirin.